-- Q: How can I ensure my company receives information and updates from the FHCF? - A: The FHCF collects contact information annually through a Company Contact Information Form that is executed via DocuSign.
-This form will be sent upon notification that a new company is writing covered policies and will annually be sent to your company's designated Contract Contact for any updates. - Q: How many staff can I designate on the Company Contact Information Form? - A: The form collects contact information for an Executive Contact, an Accounting Contact, a Claims Contact, a Contract Contact, and a Data Call/WIRE Account Manager. - Q: Someone at my company has left the organization.
-How do I replace them with a new FHCF contact? - A: You may contact the FHCF Administrator at FHCFAdministrator@paragon.aon.com to request a Company Contact Information Form to update. - Q: Are the contacts on the Company Contact Information Form the same as the users in the Online Claims System? - A: No. The users in the Online Claims System are separate from the contacts on the Company Contact Information Form.
-The Claims Contact on the Company Contact Information Form will receive all communications from the FHCF regarding claims/loss reporting including claims invoices/statements.
-The Online Claims System users are set up by your company and can be changed by any registered user.
-These Online Claims System users are for entering, viewing, and signing off on loss reports.
-They will not receive communications from the FHCF. - Q: How can I get information about upcoming FHCF public meetings? - A: The FHCF maintains a meeting calendar on its website.
-We also maintain a listserv distribution that notifies all subscribers about upcoming activities of the FHCF, including public meetings and rulemaking activities.
-You can request access by clicking on "Subscribe to Updates" on the FHCF website at https://fhcf.sbafla.com/about-the-fhcf/.
+- Q: How can my company stay informed and receive updates from the FHCF? - A: The FHCF collects contact information through a Company Contact Information Form and the designated contacts on that Form receive communications.
+This form is initially sent upon notification that a new company is writing covered policies and is also distributed annually to the designated Contract Contact at your company for any updates. - Q: How many staff members can I list on the Company Contact Information Form? - A: You can designate five contacts: an Executive Contact, Accounting Contact, Claims Contact, Contract Contact, and a Data Call/WIRE Account Manager. - Q: Someone at my company has left.
+How do I update our FHCF contact information? - A: Email the FHCF Administrator at FHCFAdministrator@paragon.aon.com to request a new Company Contact Information Form. - Q: Are the contacts listed on the Company Contact Information Form the same as the users in the Online Claims System? - A: No, they are not the same.
+The contacts listed on the Company Contact Information Form receive all communications from the FHCF.
+In particular, the Claims Contact on that Form receives all communications regarding claims/loss reporting, including claims invoices/statements.
+In contrast, users of the Online Claims System users are individuals authorized by your company to enter and submit loss reports.
+These users are managed

+- internally by your company and can be added or removed by any registered user.
+However, they do not receive general communications from the FHCF. - Q: How can I find information about upcoming FHCF public meetings? - A: The FHCF maintains a public meeting calendar on its website.
+Additionally, you can stay informed by subscribing to the FHCF listserv, which provides notifications about upcoming public meetings, rulemaking activities, and other important updates.
+To subscribe, visit the FHCF website and click "Subscribe to Updates" at https://fhcf.sbafla.com/about-the-fhcf/.